 The annealing temperature of the steel workpiece also depends upon its thickness, carbon composition, and geometry.

-Steels having a higher carbon composition will have a lower annealing temperature and vice versa.
+Steels having a higher carbon composition (free-machining steel) will have a lower annealing temperature and vice versa.

 Moreover, the annealing temperature increases as the thickness of the workpiece increases.